tinamelie/DAFTAR-ML/README.md

     └── optuna_parallel_coordinate_fold_N.png # Parallel coordinates plot
 ```

 ### Understanding SHAP Analysis

-SHAP values provide more reliable feature impact analysis than traditional importance rankings.
+DAFTAR-ML uses SHAP (SHapley Additive exPlanations) to provide interpretable feature importance analysis.
+SHAP values quantify how much each feature contributes to individual predictions.

+#### Two Types of Feature Importance Results

-* **Sample-level calculations**: Based on raw SHAP values across all samples combined
+1. **Sample-level calculations**: Based on raw SHAP values across all samples combined
    * Advantages: Captures full feature impact across the entire dataset
    * Limitations: May be influenced by outliers or specific data contexts

-* **Fold-level calculations**: First calculates mean SHAP values within each fold, then averages across folds
+2. **Fold-level calculations**: First calculates mean SHAP values within each fold, then averages across folds
    * Advantages: More robust to outliers and better identifies consistently important features
    * Limitations: May undervalue features that are important in specific contexts only

-**Interpreting Differences Between Rankings:**
-* Features ranking higher in sample-level files: Strong but context-dependent effects
-* Features ranking higher in fold-level files: More consistent effects (more reliable)
-* Features high in both calculation methods: Most reliable features with strong, consistent impact
+#### Interpreting SHAP Visualizations

+##### Beeswarm Plots
+These plots show detailed impact of features on individual predictions:
+* Each dot represents one sample in your dataset
+* Features are ordered by importance (top to bottom)
+* Horizontal position shows impact on prediction:
+  - Right side (red): Increases prediction
+  - Left side (blue): Decreases prediction
+* Color indicates the feature value:
+  - Red: High feature values
+  - Blue: Low feature values

+Patterns to look for:
+* Linear relationships: Consistent color gradient from left to right
+* Non-linear effects: Same colors appearing on both sides
+* Interactions: Unexpected patterns in dot distribution

+##### Bar Plots
+The summary bar plots show average magnitude of feature impacts:
+* For classification: Red/blue bars show direction of impact on different classes
+* For regression: Direction shows whether feature increases/decreases predictions

+##### Correlation Plots (Regression Only)
-For regression problems, correlation plots show the relationship between feature SHAP values and the target variable:
+For regression problems, correlation plots show relationship between feature SHAP values and the target:
-* Red bars (positive correlation): Features where higher values contribute to higher predictions
+* Red bars (positive correlation): Higher feature values → higher predictions
-* Blue bars (negative correlation): Features where higher values contribute to lower predictions
+* Blue bars (negative correlation): Higher feature values → lower predictions

+#### Comparing Different Rankings

+These plots help identify patterns such as:
+* Linear relationships: Consistent color gradient from left to right
+* Non-linear effects: Same colors appearing on both sides of the zero line
+* Interactions: Unexpected patterns in the distribution of dots

 ### Performance Evaluation Metrics